sharktrexer/calculator-tester/README.md

 You also need to download python here: https://www.python.org/downloads

-Once both calculator.py and calculatorTeser.py are downloaded, make sure they are both in the same file directory.
-Open a command prompt and change to the directory to wherever the python files are located.
+Once both calculator.py and calculatorTester.py files are downloaded, make sure they are both in the same file directory.
+Open a command prompt and change to the directory to wherever the files are located.
 Then enter "python calculatorTester.py" to run.

 Example: